Nech-C/Nech-C/README.md

 ## 📚 Currently Reading

-- An Introduction to Statistical Learning
+- Neural Networks from Scratch in Python

 <!--